wasmerio/wasmer.io/_posts/wasmer-ruby-embedding-1.0.md

 assert { instance.exports.add_one.(1) == 2 }
 ```

-A couple of things here must be noticed:
+A few things to note:

-* There is now a `Store` type.
-It holds an engine which holds a
+* We have introduced a `Store` type.
+It holds an engine and a
   compiler.
-It's not yet possible to choose the engine and the
-  compiler, as we are still trying to figure out what is the best API
-  to provide to the users.
-So just like before, the default engine is
+Similar to the previous version, the default engine is
-  JIT and the default compiler is Cranelift.
-But they are updated, and
+  JIT, and the default compiler is Cranelift.
+However, we introduced
-  they are faster.
-More on that later.
+  significant performance improvements in the current release… more on
+  that later.
+In future releases, developers will be able to change
+  the default engine and compiler.
-* There is a `wat2wasm` (and `wasm2wat`) function, which is handy!
+* There is a `wat2wasm` (and `wasm2wat`) function, which are handy!
-* The `instance.exports` getter returns an object of type
+* The `instance.exports` getter returns an object of type `Exports`:
-  `Exports`.
-This is our standard API to retrieve exported
+  our standard API to retrieve exported “externals”, namely
-  “externals”, namely `Function`, `Global`, `Memory`, and `Table`.
-So…
+  `Function`, `Global`, `Memory`, and `Table`.
+So yes, `wasmer-ruby`
-  yes, `wasmer-ruby` 1.0 provides an API for `Global` and `Table` in
+  1.0 provides an API for `Global` and `Table` in addition to
-  addition to `Function` and `Memory`.
+  `Function` and `Memory`.

-### Compiling to executable code only once
+### Compiling Once

 The compilation of the WebAssembly bytes to executable code happens
 when calling `Module.new`.
-To save further compilations, it is
+However, the previous version of the Ruby
+embedding did not allow developers to serialize a module.
+The new
-possible to serialize the module with `Module.serialize`, and
+version eliminates complications.
+It's now possible to serialize the
-deserialize it with `Module.deserialize`.
-That's new: in the previous
+module with `Module.serialize`, and deserialize it with
-versions, it wasn't possible to serialize a module.
+`Module.deserialize`.

 ### Symbol, Proc or Lambda as WebAssembly functions

-A host function is a function that is going to be imported and used by
-the WebAssembly module.
-With this new release of `wasmer-ruby`, it is
+Host functions are expressed outside of WebAssembly but passed to a
+module as imports.
+The new `wasmer-ruby` release enables the use of
-possible to use `Symbol`s, `Proc`s or lambdas as host functions.
+`Symbol`s, `Proc`s or `Lambda`s as host functions.

-Let's see an example, that also illustrates the new `ImportObject`
+Let's see an example that also illustrates the new `ImportObject` API
-API, that is used to define the imports of an instance:
+used to define the imports of an instance:

 ```ruby
 # Let's define our WebAssembly module.